agroshvillis/VizAn/docs/MANUAL.rst

 **e) adding additional reaction information**

-VizAn tooltip is not developed yet to show in user friendly tooltip the additional reaction information, but this not mean that this information can not be added into SVG visualization file for future use.
+VizAn tooltip is not developed yet to show in user friendly tooltip the additional reaction information, but this not mean that this information can not be added into SVG visualisation file for future use.
 CobraPy environment reaction can offer to use additional information like:

 a.
 GPR – gene protein reaction information;